AnyChart/docs.anychart.com/Common_Settings/Interactivity/States.md

 ### Methods

 ```
-// create a chart
-chart = anychart.column();

-// create the first series and set the data
+// create the first series
 var series1 = chart.column(seriesData_1);

 // configure the visual settings of the first series